iotaledger/gh-tangle-release/README.md

 ## Usage

 Create a GitHub workflow in you repo e.g. `/.github/workflows/tangle-release.yml`.
  Most of the environment variables are optional, except for the `IOTA_SEED` which must be 81 trytes in length.
+For more details on creating a seed see [IOTA Docs - Getting Started - Creating A Seed](https://docs.iota.org/docs/getting-started/0.1/tutorials/create-a-seed)

 ```yaml
 on: